J-o-T-s/wdd131/README.md

-All programs, scripts aand file in this repo were made by Josh Tuks.
+All programs, scripts and file in this repo were made by Josh Tuks.